High-growth potential multibaggers come with associated risks too, limit exposure to 10% of your portfolio, says Prashant Mahesh

 IN YOUR PORTFOLIO

 The steep valuations of these companies indicate that investors have a lot of expectations.
 From an investor's point of view this could be risky.
 "If anything was to go wrong with the business, or the results are not in line with expectations, the stock prices could come down sharply," says Jayant Mamania, director, Care Portfolio Advisors.
 SKS Microfinance is one such example where the stock price collapsed from .
 542 a year ago to .
 91.5, after the Andhra Pradesh government introduced a law to ban unfair debt collection practices.
-This made it difficult for the company to
+This made it difficult for the company to do business in Andhra Pradesh where it had a major focus.

 "When the valuations are high and something goes wrong, the stock could come crashing down," cautions Alok Churiwala, managing director, Churiwala Securities.
 Hence many investors prefer to buy them only if they are available at reasonable valuations.
 "Many companies with good past record are trading at reasonable valuations.
 Investors would do well to focus on such stocks, than chase these highgrowth companies," says Vijay Kedia, director, Kedia Securities.